HowieHwong/sde-harness/projects/proteinoptimizer/README.md

-# ProteinOptimizer (Syn-3bfo)
+# ProteinOptimizer

-ProteinOptimizer is a lightweight, **Weave-tracked** genetic–algorithm framework for optimising fixed-length protein sequences.
-It is a direct, self-contained re-implementation of the relevant parts of the original **LLMProteinOptimizer** project, refactored to live exclusively inside the `sde-harness` codebase and stripped of all molecule/SMILES logic.
+ProteinOptimizer is a framework for optimizing protein sequences using large language models (LLMs) and evolutionary algorithms.
+This project combines the power of state-of-the-art language models with traditional optimization techniques to improve protein properties.
+It is a direct, self-contained re-implementation of the relevant parts of the original **LLMProteinOptimizer** project, refactored to live exclusively inside the `sde-harness` codebase.

 The default benchmark bundled with the repository is **Syn-3bfo** – a fitness landscape derived from the _Streptomyces peptidase_ (PDB **3BFO**).
 Two types